econchick/new-coder/website/_posts/Scrape/2013-03-05-Part-2-Writing-our-Spider.md

 ### Defining our spider

+Create a file called `livingsocial_spider.py` in `my_scraper/scraper_app/spiders/` directory.
 This is where the magic happens - this is where we tell scrapy how to find the exact data we’re looking for.
 As you can imagine, writing a spider is specific to a web page.
 This won’t work on Groupon or another website.

-We will define one class, `LivingSocialSpider` with common attributes, like `name` and `url`.
+In the `livingsocial_spider.py` file, we will define one class, `LivingSocialSpider` with common attributes, like `name` and `url`.
 We'll also define one function within our `LivingSocialSpider` class.

 First we’ll setup our `LivingSocialSpider` class with attributes (variables that are defined within a class, also referred to as fields).
 We’ll inherit from scrapy’s `BaseSpider`: